 2. Assess your personal risk by finding out the truth .
 Check out the World Health Organization, Health Canada, Ontario Ministry of Health.

 4. Stay in social contact.
-Stay connected to family and friends who you trust in your life, who can help you calm down and who you can turn to for support.
+Have video coffee dates with family and friends.
+Stay connected to family and friends or your therapist who you trust in your life, who can help you calm down and who you can turn to for support.
 Avoid negative people who generally increase your anxiety.

 5. We are all in social isolation so do some project you have been putting off.
 If you want to clean a room start with one table or desk so you don't get overwhelmed.

-6. Get out into nature.
+6. Get out into nature while self isolating.
 Trees emit a hormone that calm the trees next to it down.
 When we breath it in it also calms us down.

 7. Play a game with your kids or partner while phones, tv, computers are all off.
 Take up a craft or paint.
 Read a book (not a scary, violent or suspenseful one)